Syammed2429/landing-page-template/README.md

 ## Features are:

-- Add item to todo list.
-- Edit your existing todo item.
-- Mark your todo item as done.
-- Delete your todo item from the list.
+- Added a Navbar.
+- Added Footer.
+- Animation.

 ### 🛠 Installation and Setup Instructions